Tommytutu/COP/README.md

-  The results are as follows:
+  %%The results are as follows:
   NV=5;

   violation_index_equal=([2,3,1,8],	[2,6,1,7],	[3,3,2,6],	[3,5,1,6],	[4,4,2,6],	[4,5,1,7],	[4,6,3,8],	[5,5,2,6],	[5,6,1,8],	[5,6,3,7]);